-- FF has designed and developed a breakthrough mobility platform its proprietary VPA. - FF's propulsion system provides a competitive edge in acceleration and range, enabled by an expected industry-leading inverter design, and proprietary drive system. - FF's advanced I.A.I. technology offers high-performance computing, high speed internet connectivity, Over the Air ("OTA") updating, an open ecosystem for third party application integration, and a Level 3 autonomous driving-ready system, in addition to several other proprietary innovations that enable FF to build an advanced, highly-personalized user experience. - Since inception, FF has developed a portfolio of intellectual property, established its proposed supply chain, and assembled a global team of automotive and technology experts and innovators to achieve its goal of redefining the future of the automotive industry.
-As of March 31, 2022, FF has been granted more than 650 patents globally. - FF's B2C (business-to-customer) passenger vehicle launch pipeline over the next five years includes the FF 91 series, the FF 81 series, and the FF 71 series

-- FF intends to commercially launch the FF 91 in the third quarter of 2022.
+- FF has designed and developed a breakthrough mobility platform its proprietary VPA. - FF's propulsion system provides a leading competitive edge in acceleration and range enabled by an industry-leading inverter design and propulsion system. - FF's advanced I.A.I. technology offers high-performance computing, high speed internet connectivity, Over the Air ("OTA") updating, an open ecosystem for third party application integration, and a Level 3 autonomous driving-ready system, in addition to several other proprietary innovations that enable FF to build an advanced, highly-personalized user experience. - Since inception, FF has developed a portfolio of intellectual property, established its proposed supply chain and assembled a global team of automotive and technology experts and innovators to achieve its goal of redefining the future of the automotive industry.
+As of March 31, 2022, FF has been granted more than 650 patents globally. - FF's B2C (business-to-customer) passenger vehicle launch pipeline over the next five years includes the FF 91 series, the FF 81 series, and the FF 71 series. - FF intends to commercially launch the FF 91 in the third quarter of 2022.
 FF believes that the FF 91 will be the first ultra-luxury EV to offer a highly personalized, fully connected user experience for driver and passengers. - FF plans to commercially launch its second passenger vehicle, the FF 81, in 2024, which will be a premium, mass-market electric vehicle positioned to compete against the Tesla Model S, Tesla Model X, the BMW 5-series, and the Nio ES8. - FF plans to develop a mass-market passenger vehicle, the FF 71.
 FF expects to launch the FF 71 in 2025.
-The FF 71 will integrate full connectivity and advanced technology into a smaller vehicle size and is positioned to compete against the Tesla Model 3, Tesla Model Y, and the BMW 3-series. - FF plans to develop a Smart Last Mile Delivery ("SLMD") vehicle to address the high-growth, last-mile delivery opportunity, particularly in Europe, China and the U.S. FF's modular VPA facilitates entry into the last-mile delivery segment, allowing FF to expand its total addressable market and avenues of growth.
-FF plans to launch the FF SLMD vehicles in 2026.
+The FF 71 will integrate full connectivity and advanced technology into a smaller vehicle size and is positioned to compete against the Tesla Model 3, Tesla Model Y, and the BMW 3-series. - FF plans to develop a Smart Last Mile Delivery ("SLMD") vehicle to address the high-growth last mile delivery opportunity particularly in Europe, China and the U.S. FF's modular VPA facilitates entry into the last mile delivery segment, allowing FF to expand its total addressable market and avenues of growth.
+FF plans to launch the FF SLMD vehicles in 2024.

-FF has adopted a hybrid manufacturing strategy consisting of its refurbished manufacturing facility in Hanford, California and a collaboration with Myoung Shin Co., Ltd, a contract manufacturing partner in South Korea.
-FF is also exploring other potential contract manufacturing options in addition to the contract manufacturing agreement in South Korea.
-FF is also exploring the possibility of manufacturing capacity in China through a joint venture or other arrangements.
-All passenger vehicles as well as the SLMD vehicle are expected to be available for sale in the U.S. and China.
-European markets may be added as early as 2023.
+FF has adopted a hybrid manufacturing strategy consisting of its refurbished manufacturing facility in Hanford, California as well as its collaboration with Myoung Shin Co., Ltd. FF has established a framework agreement to explore the possibility of additional manufacturing capacity in China through a joint venture.
+All passenger vehicles as well as the SLMD vehicle are expected to be available for sale in the U.S., China, and Europe.